xlladdins/xll/docs/Excel4MacrosT-Zcopy.md

 Window\_text    specifies which window to restore.

--   Window\_text is text enclosed in quotation marks or a reference to a
+  - > Window\_text is text enclosed in quotation marks or a reference to
-    > cell containing text.
+    > a cell containing text.

--   If window\_text is omitted, it is assumed to be the name of the
+  - > If window\_text is omitted, it is assumed to be the name of the
     > active window.

 >

 **Remarks**

--   If the window is minimized, WINDOW.MOVE moves the icon on the
+  - > If the window is minimized, WINDOW.MOVE moves the icon on the
     > workspace.
 Measurements are relative to the upper-left corner of
     > the workspace and the icon.

--   WINDOW.MOVE does not change the size of the window or affect whether
+  - > WINDOW.MOVE does not change the size of the window or affect
-    > the specified window is active or inactive.
+    > whether the specified window is active or inactive.

--   In Microsoft Excel for the Macintosh, if window\_text is
+  - > In Microsoft Excel for the Macintosh, if window\_text is
-    > \"Clipboard\", WINDOW.MOVE moves the Clipboard.
+    > "Clipboard", WINDOW.MOVE moves the Clipboard.
 The Clipboard must
     > already be available; if it is not available, use the
     > SHOW.CLIPBOARD function before using the WINDOW.MOVE function.

--   WINDOW.MOVE replaces MOVE in earlier versions of Microsoft Excel.
+  - > WINDOW.MOVE replaces MOVE in earlier versions of Microsoft Excel.

 >